wilsonhut/jquery.gasp/README.md

   $(this).someBigNastyPlugin();
 });</pre>

 Essentially, it's like jquery's <em>.each</em> function, but it puts a setTimeout around each one, and chains them together, one after the other.
-If you saw <a href="http://wilsonhut.wordpress.com/2013/05/30/jquery-deferred-ified-window-settimeout/" title="jQuery Deferred-ified window.setTimeout">my defer plug-in</a>, this will make more sense.
+If you saw <a href="http://wilsonhut.wordpress.com/2013/05/30/jquery-deferred-ified-window-settimeout/" title="jQuery Deferred-ified window.setTimeout">my whereas plug-in</a>, this will make more sense.

 Now this is asyncronous, but it returns a promise, so you have to treat it accordingly: